Want to improve your putting? Read on for golf putting tips for today’s woman golfer. (Guys can learn these tips too.)

 The best way to learn the method is to take a class from a certified AimPoint instructor.
 Click here to find a certified instructor in your area.

+Looking for golf putting tips?
 Have you tried AimPoint Express?
 What’s been your experience?
 Add your comments in the space below.